How to Record Audio for TTRPG Sessions

 Converting Audio Formats

-If your recording is in an unsupported format, you can convert it to MP3 using Audacity, a free and open-source audio editor available for Windows, Mac, and Linux.
+If your recording is in an unsupported format, you can convert it to MP3 or FLAC using Audacity, a free and open-source audio editor available for Windows, Mac, and Linux.

 Converting Video to Audio